Blog

 What American Medicine Lays Bare

-If you were tasked with designing the most expensive medical system in the world, one that treats people worse than any other developed country — you wouldn't manage it.
+If you were tasked with designing the world's most expensive medical system — one that treats people worse than any other developed country — you would fail.
 It takes virtuoso engineering.
-A system of this quality can only be built by an entity whose goals are radically perpendicular to the health of its biological hosts.
+A system of this caliber can only be built by an entity whose goals run radically perpendicular to the health of its biological hosts.

 Read →